Olmsted Scholar Feature: Park City: Re-Creating the Essence of "Park"

 Throughout the modern era, parks have been vital to combatting the negative effects of such densification.
 Having historically been viewed as distinct from the surrounding city, parks have been able to perform functions that are forbidden elsewhere in urban environments.
 By taking on a variety of social, cultural, and more recently, ecological roles, parks have helped reinforce the systems that densification strains, allowing cites to grow and thrive over time.
 Today, however, the very land shortages and resulting densification that is creating the need for more parks also makes it impossible to create them as they have traditionally been conceived.

 Inevitably defined in relation to the city in which it is used, “park” implies specific physical forms, functions, and values.
-By re-creating these qualities throughout the city, we can in essence reconceptualize the city itself as park.
+By re-creating these qualities throughout the city, we can, in essence, reconceptualize the city itself as a park.
 Such a city would have all the qualities of “park”, but permeated throughout rather than in discrete spaces.
 Through this approach, the city fabric could assume the roles that parks have traditionally played, allowing the city to continue growing and thriving.

 By creating ways for common urban spaces to perform both their current functions and those of “park,” densifying cities can continue enjoying parks’ many benefits despite their shrinking land base.
 By focusing on the qualities of parks, rather than their specific forms, we can begin to create new park forms appropriate for the dense urban environments of today.
 Given the extent of urbanization today and the ways parks’ benefits mitigate the effects of densification, this work I hope will ultimately help lead to more sustainable and healthy urban environments.